Leverege/deprecated-microchip-avr-iot/README.md

     * Create an IoT Core registry called AVR-IOT and register your device
     * Install, build, and deploy Cloud Functions and the UI

-## Add your devices public key to your IoT Core Registry
+## Add your device's public key to your IoT Core Registry

 1. Make sure your device is connected to your computer via USB.